 At times you’ll know within an hour of taking something how well (or not) it’s working.
 Sometimes it may take days, or a couple of weeks, before you can decide if something is working as you thought it would.

 - Dosages are key – every nootropic reviewed here on Nootropics Expert® includes recommended dosages.
-Dosage recommendations that are based on personal experience and clinical trials.
+Dosage recommendations that are based on personal experience and clinical studies.

-Each nootropic has a u-shaped response curve.
+Each nootropic also has a u-shaped response curve.
 And synergy when taken with other nootropics in your stack.
 More is never better.
-And too much of one nootropic can be dangerous.
+And too much of one nootropic can be toxic and sometimes even dangerous.

-- Simple is best – it’s wise to understand right from the start that sometimes all you need to boost your memory is a good B-Complex supplement.
-Or using 1,000 mg of DHA.
+- Simple is best – it is wise to understand right from the start that sometimes all you need to boost your short-term memory are a B-Complex vitamins.
+Or a 1,000 mg of DHA.
 This approach is cheaper than trying out the latest racetam first.
 And you may surprise yourself.

 - What is your risk level? – are you comfortable experimenting with compounds that have only been ‘officially’ tested on animals?
-Or most of the clinical trials are in Russian?
+Or most of the scientific studies on that brain supplement are in Russian?

 How important is it to you to optimize your brain?
 Would you risk shortening your lifespan by a few years for optimized cognition now?
 While it’s highly unlikely, this is something only you can decide.